90s Grunge Fashion Tips and Basics

 Hoodies.
 Of course.
 How could we not mention hooded tops!
 You could get thin hooded tops to stick under long-sleeved tees.
 Or fat hoodies to wear on top of all your other layers, preferably with a really baggy cardigan over the top.

-Hair was ideally lank, for boys, or stiff with yesterday’s sweat from a gig.
+Hair was ideally lank, or stiff with yesterday’s sweat from a gig.
 Dye jobs were common, especially bleached hair, but they were irregular – having your roots show for anything up to three inches was common in grunge style.
 As Hole singer Courtney Love testified in interviews, her rocking layered haircut was mostly achieved by holding her cigarette to close to her hair ends and burning it off by mistake.
 The word we are looking for is unkempt.

 Combat boots.
 Or worn old high top sneakers or baseball boots.
 Or Doc Martens.